Centralized vs. Decentralized Crypto Exchanges

 In this article, we will explore the key features of each type of exchange and discover their use cases, famous examples, and more.

-Now, let’s consider these two types of exchanges in more detail.
-You will gain a more comprehensive understanding of their characteristics and functionalities.
+There are two main types of exchanges we will consider in this article - decentralized (DEX) and centralized (CEX).
+Comparing CEX vs DEX crypto platforms, you will gain a more comprehensive understanding of their characteristics and functionalities.

 As their name suggests, CEXs are operated by a single entity that primarily acts as an intermediary between two parties - sellers and buyers.